Operation Golden Swords: 20 May to 27 May

 On 24 May, overnight fighting in the Jaar area left 35 militant fighters dead after Ansar al-Sharia conducted an attack on army forces in Wadi Bana, west of the city.
 Security forces took control of the Wadi Bana after the attack.
 A military official stated that though the army was making progress in its advance on Jaar, "it was facing resistance" from the militants.
 Sporadic clashes continued in Zinjibar, where the militants snipers were targeting security forces who had taken control of several buildings on the outskirts of the city.
 Ansar al-Sharia launched a counterattack against government forces from the eastern parts of the city but were pushed back, with only one soldier suffering injuries.
 Two soldiers were killed and six were wounded in the city altogether.

 On 26 May, at least 62 militants were killed in Zinjibar as army forces moved deeper within the city and regained key positions.
 The 25th Mechanised Brigade "managed early on Saturday to deal heavy blows to terrorists in Maraqid and Mashqasa … killing 20 terrorist elements, most of them Somalis" according to its commander Brig.
 Gen. Mohammed al-Sawmali.
 Two soldiers were killed and four were wounded in the battle for the areas located on the northeastern outskirts of Zinjibar.
 After capturing them, the army seized machineguns, rockets, and rocket propelled grenades.
 The bodies of 25 soldiers who had died in earlier clashes were found in the city.
 A roadside bomb near Jaar killed eight soldiers in a military vehicle.
 The military captured several hills located two kilometers from Jaar and seized large quantities of weapons abandoned by retreating militants.
 A Yemeni aircraft bombed a factory west of the town being used by militants as a base, killing seven.
 According to CNN, President Hadi ordered forces positioned on the outskirts of Jaar and Zinjibar to start an all-out offensive on the cities.

 On 27 May, around 15 militants were killed in overnight clashes north of Jaar.
 Reports stated that the 25th Mechanised Brigade, 39th Armored Brigade and local Popular Committee's had recaptured all militant-held positions in the east of Zinjibar, including Maraqid and Mashqasa.
-A military source stated to the Yemen Times that clashes were ongoing in Zinjibar and that the army had gained control of a large portion of Jaar.
+A military source told the Yemen Times that clashes were ongoing in Zinjibar and that the army had gained control of a large portion of Jaar.
 Ansar al-Sharia reportedly proposed a ceasefire agreement in which it would free captured soldiers and civilians, along with a female Swiss tourist, in exchange for the army halting its artillery shelling of Zinjibar and Jaar, but it was rejected.